openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/tools/cj-param-tool.md

 ## Set System Parameter Values

-- Set the value of the specified system parameter:
+- Set the value of the specified system parameter with the following command:

   ```bash
   param set name value